hhzl/Cuis-Add-Ons/UnicodeNotes.md

 ### Note about this file

 Some characters might appear wrongly in this UnicodeNotes.md file.
-Do a test in the image with the UTF8 code units and the constructed ISO8859 file.
+It is recommended to do the tests mentioned above in an recent Cuis image with the UTF8 code units and the constructed ISO8859 file.